bobbobbio/http_io/README.md

 - Designed to have limited dependencies, supports `#![no_std]`.
 - Focus on streaming IO.
 - Support for providing your own transport.
+- Supports HTTPS

+The no_std build requires nightly since it relies on the alloc crate.

 ## Example